Blow Out: Plot

 To help Jack investigate McRyan's murder, Sally steals Karp's film, which, when synced to Jack's audio, clearly reveals the gunshot that precipitated the blow-out.
 Nevertheless, nobody believes Jack's story and a seemingly widespread conspiracy immediately silences his every move.
-Local talk-show host Frank Donahue (Curt May) asks to interview Jack on air and release his tapes, to which Jack eventually agrees.
-Burke follows the development through a tap on Jack's phone, calls Sally as Donahue, and asks her to meet him at a train station with the tapes.
+Local talk-show host Frank Donahue asks to interview Jack on air and release his tapes, to which Jack eventually agrees.
+Burke follows the development by tapping Jack's phone, calls Sally as Donahue, and asks her to meet him at a train station with the tapes.
 When Sally tells Jack about Donahue's call, he becomes suspicious.
 He copies the audio tapes, but is unable to copy the film before Sally's meeting.

 Shadowing a wired Sally from a distance, Jack is alarmed to see that his supposed contact is actually Burke.
-Immediately realizing that she is in danger, Jack attempts to warn her, but Sally and Burke slip out of range and into a parade.
-Jack manically dashes across the city, attempting to head them off and rescue Sally, but crashes his Jeep and is knocked out.
-By the time he awakens, Burke has gotten the film from Sally and thrown it into a river.
-He then takes Sally to a rooftop and attacks her.
-Still listening in on his earpiece, Jack spots them.
-He startles Burke and manages to stab him to death with his own weapon, but it is too late: he has already strangled Sally.
-A devastated Jack takes her lifeless body in his arms.
+Immediately realizing that she is in danger, Jack attempts to warn her, but she and Burke slip out of range and into a parade.
+Jack manically dashes across the city, attempting to head them off and rescue her, but crashes his Jeep into the window of a department store and is incapacitated.
+By the time he awakens in a parked ambulance, Burke has stolen the film from Sally and thrown it into a river.
+Still listening in on his earpiece, Jack spots Burke attacking her on a rooftop, startles him and ultimately stabs him to death with his own weapon, but shockingly discovers that Sally has already been strangled, cradling her lifeless corpse in his arms.

 Burke's death, combined with the loss of the film, ties up the last loose end.
-Jack's audio tapes alone are insufficient to prove a gunshot and the cover-up is successful.
-Jack begins repeatedly listening to the recording of Sally's voice, becoming obsessed with it.
-In the last scene, he is back in the editing room and has used Sally's death scream in the slasher film.
-Ecstatic that Jack found the perfect scream, Sam plays it multiple times, forcing Jack to cover his ears.
+Jack's audio tapes alone are deemed insufficient to prove that a gunshot occurred.
+Jack obsessively replays the recording of Sally's voice and incorporates her dying scream in Co-ed Frenzy.
+Ecstatic at having found the perfect scream, Sam replays the audio, forcing Jack to cover his ears.